 8’x8′ loft has oak hardwood flooring and hardwood plywood ceiling, fir ladder, railing, and trim.
 Main floor has charred yakisugi trim and natural earth plaster walls, built in vintage plywood shelf, and engineered “wood” flooring.
 Wired with 2 light sockets and 5 electrical outlets.
 Loft window is antique single pane, lower window is double pane with fir frame.
 Door is covered with reclaimed galvanized roofing, has keyed deadbolt as well as heavy hasp for padlock.
 More about renovating this shed.

 Shed is on skids but height will mean permits likely required, depending on type of trailer being used.
 Buyer must remove from the property in the month of July, located in Errington.
-Contents not included. $8000cad oro
+As-is. **SOLD**

 Togi Dai (Hand Polishing Platform)

 Handbuilt traditional workspace used to orient the stones at a proper angle to the polisher and to collect and manage the water and swarf that comes from the process.
 The polishing components include a sloped wooden platform to drain and collect water, a water bucket and adjustable stone rest, a foot clamp to hold the stone down, and a slanted stool for the polisher.
 Handplaned Nootka Cypress and Red Cedar.
 Water drains into a stainless steel bin.
 More about buiding the togidai. $1800cad **SOLD**